'Each charging park is one of a kind'

 What do you consider to be the current key developments when it comes to the integration of eMobility into the power grid?

 Sören Schrader: The number of EVs continues to increase steadily.
 We currently have around 300,000 electric cars on the road in Germany; these include both pure battery EVs and plug-in hybrid EVs.
 The National Platform for Electromobility is expecting that this will increase to one million vehicles by 2022.
 In order for these electric vehicles to be supplied with the energy they require, we will need to have sufficient charging options.
 The charging infrastructure will therefore need to grow in accordance with this increase.
-At the same time, battery capacity and charging power are also increasing, in order to achieve both long range capacity and acceptable charging times.
+In the meantime, battery capacity and charging power are also increasing, in order to achieve both long range capacity and acceptable charging times.

 What are the biggest challenges for the power grid on account of eMobility and for the operators of charging parks?